 5 Common Objections to Business Succession Planning

-Written by Nancy Johnshoy, CFA, Vice President - Portfolio Manager & Market Strategist
+Written by Nancy Johnshoy, CFA, Senior Vice President - Portfolio Manager & Market Strategist

 Many business owners still refuse or delay business succession planning even in the face of statistics we shared in a previous blog about how critical planning is to the continuity of the business.
 I’m reminded of that Benjamin Franklin quote, “By failing to prepare, you are preparing to fail.”
 Of course, no one believes their business, grown with such devotion, care, and hard work, will become another statistic.
 However, almost 100% of the time, businesses don’t transfer to relatives naturally and easily without formal plans in place, let alone without estate-planning documents for tax advantages.